Editors' Pick Additional Buyer’s Stamp Duty (ABSD): A Comprehensive Guide

 When you buy a second property before selling your current home, you still have to pay the ABSD on that sale.

-As long as you sell off your initial property within 6 months of buying the second, you can apply for a full ABSD refund. (or 6 months after the issue of the TOP date if the property was incomplete at the time of purchase – whichever is earlier)
+As long as you sell off your initial property within 6 months of buying the second, you can apply for a full ABSD refund. (or 6 months after the issue of the TOP date if the residential property was incomplete at the time of purchase – whichever is earlier)

 Now Covid-19 didn’t exactly make things easier.